 Seal Enamel Infractions For Stronger Teeth

 Dental enamel is essential to the anatomy of a healthy tooth.
 It is one of the four major tissues that make up a tooth, and is the hardest tissue in the human body.
 However, trauma to the mouth or face can result in enamel infractions, which are simply tiny cracks in the surface of the tooth.
 Enamel infractions are considered a traumatic dental injury, but they usually do not require emergency dental care.
-Dr. Sean M. Healy is an experienced and knowledgeable dentist in Santa Fe, NM, who offers effective infraction treatments that seal the small cracks and harden the enamel to prevent further dental problems.
+Dr. Sean Healy and Dr. Diego Hurtado are experienced and knowledgeable oral surgeons in Santa Fe, NM, who offer effective infraction treatments that seal the small cracks and harden the enamel to prevent further dental problems.

 Repairing Enamel Can Prevent Complications